I've been training in martial arts since the 1980s and consistently since the '90s. I am a 2nd-degree black belt in Kenpo Karate.

 As well, it should be noted that geometry is involved in movement of all four limbs of the body: These parts, as discussed earlier, can move in straight lines, circles, and other shapes.

 So, it seems demonstrable that concepts of mathematics, geometry, and physics are very helpful and instructive for learning martial arts skills.
-And, if you're like me, you might inadvertently learn about math while learning about martial arts.
+And, if you're like me, you might inadvertently learn about math and physics while learning about martial arts.

 - Vectors and Direction